 A demo version of the game will be available to try at the \"HammyCon\" festival, which will be held in Moscow from December 20 to 22.

-The game was created using volumetric video technology, which helps create highly detailed 3D models of characters.
+The game uses volumetric video technology, which helps create highly detailed 3D models of characters.
 The movements of actor Sergei Chikhachev, who played Nikolai, were recorded using multiple cameras and then turned into a three-dimensional object.
 This greatly simplified and sped up the process of creating characters for VR games.

 Read more on the topic: